pjryan93/PRRadialMenuPopover/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-   1) Create an array of buttons and another of strings to pass to the menu Then Create an instance of PRPopoverButtonMenu.
+    Create an array of buttons and another of strings to pass to the menu.
+Then Create an instance of PRPopoverButtonMenu.

+   '''
    self.touchContextMenu = [[PRPopoverButtonMenu alloc] initWithFrame:self.collectionView.frame
         withButtons:buttons     //array of buttons
         helpText:helpText       //array of help label text